Romans (2013 film)

-Romans is a 2013 Indian Malayalam-language comedy thriller film directed by Boban Samuel.
+Romans is a 2013 Indian Malayalam-language comedy thriller mystery film directed by Boban Samuel.
 The film is produced by Arun Ghosh and Bijoy Chandran under the banner Chand V Creations.
-The film stars Kunchacko Boban, Biju Menon and Nivetha Thomas.
+The film stars Kunchacko Boban, Biju Menon, Nivetha Thomas, Lalu Alex and T. G. Ravi..

 The core plots were inspired from 1989 American comedy film We're No Angels, directed by Neil Jordan.

 The film released on 17 January 2013, and received positive responses from critics.
 The film was an all-time blockbuster at the box office.

 Plot

 Akash and Shibu are two convicted criminals.
 They are being transported to a jail with another convict via train.
-Shibu and the other convicts beat the cops traveling with them and Shibu jumps out of the train with Akash.
+Shibu and the other convict beat the cops traveling with them and Shibu jumps out of the train with an unwilling Akash.

-Meanwhile, not so far away is a village called Poomala, which is on the Kerala - Tamil Nadu border.
+Meanwhile, not so far away is a village called Poomala, which is on the Kerala – Tamil Nadu border.
 Poomala is home to a famous century-old Latin Catholic church which had been closed for years.
 Thommichan is the only prominent and wealthy man in the village and is highly respected by the townsfolk.
-He attempts to get two priests to come and reopen their church.
-The men said that they could not come, but Thomichan mishears them saying that they will come.
-Thomichan starts preparations to welcome the priests.
+He attempts to get two priests to come and reopen their church, however they are unwilling to come.
+Thommichan however mishears them saying that they will come and starts preparations to welcome them.

-Akash and Shibu reach Poomala.
-They end up reaching the church and they find themselves surrounded by the townsfolk.
-Soon, they realize that the people have mistaken them to be the priests.
-The men begin to masquerade as priests to avoid being captured.
+By coincidence, Akash and Shibu reach Poomala the day the new priests are supposed to arrive.
+They end up reaching the church and find themselves surrounded by the townsfolk.
+However, they soon realize that the people have mistaken them to be the new priests.
+To evade capture and hide until they receive help from Shibu's friend, the men decide to pretend to be priests.
 Akash becomes Fr.
 Paul and Shibu becomes Fr.
 Sebastian aka Sebu.

-The men find luck on their side as their doings end up having positive effects and strengthening the belief of the townspeople.
+As their masquerade continues, the men find luck on their side as their doings end up having positive effects and strengthening the belief of the townspeople.
 Shibu causes the old, unused church bell to fix itself while he was trying to steal it.
 Another example is when they are to cure the insanity of the mother of Mathukutty, a tailor.
-The crazed woman attacks them and unknowingly hits a socket and gets electrocuted, which cures her.
+The crazed woman attacks them and unknowingly hits an open socket and gets electrocuted, which cures her.
 But the event leaves Geevarghese, a preacher who does not like the new priests to unknowingly get electrocuted and become insane.
+These incidents also make the people believe that the new priests have divine powers.

-The men constantly hear the people saying that they 'Came even after knowing everything'.
-The duo have no idea what the people mean by that.
-They ask Achankunju, the sexton, about the matter and he tells them the truth.
+All the while however, Akash and Shibu hear the people saying that they "came even after knowing everything".
+Perplexed, they ask Achankunju, the sexton, about the matter and he tells them about the past of the church.